Nana Addo Danquah Akufo Addo says he will contest the 2016 Presidential Election.

 "Ghana’s image a peaceful, stable democracy has been greatly enhanced by the decision the NPP took."

-Touching on his vision for the Ghana, Nana Addo said he aimed to oversee the structural transformation of the economy and eliminate corruption in the country.
+Touching on his vision for the Ghana, Nana Addo said he aimed to oversee the structural transformation of the economy and the elimination of corruption in the country.

-He said the current economic difficulties call for efficient leadership, noting that most of the problems can be traced to widespread corruption and the "apparent inability on the part of the current leadership" to fight it.
+He said the current economic difficulties demand efficient leadership, noting that most of the problems can be traced to widespread corruption and the "apparent inability on the part of the current leadership" to fight it.

 "The depressing reality is that corruption is costing the nation jobs, as government chooses to pay more money for less.
 Corruption is denying our children money to fund their education," he emphasised.

 He expressed hope that Ghanaians, irrespective of their political leanings, will buy into his vision and catapult him to victory in the 2016 election.